-The Monsoon Is Becoming More Extreme
+The monsoon is becoming more extreme

 For the start to be declared, there’s a set of criteria that must be met at weather stations in the state of Kerala, on India’s southwestern coast, involving precipitation and cloud cover, as well as wind speed and direction.

 Of those criteria, Jenamani said, “No. 1 is the rainfall.”
 No matter the state of the wind and clouds, he said, “how can you tell the farmers that the monsoon has come if there isn’t any rain?”

 But if the criteria are met, Jenamani consults with his colleagues and also puts a question to forecasters in Kerala: Do you have any doubts that the monsoon has arrived?
 “And they say, ‘No, no, no, this is the right time,’” he said.

 Only then does Jenamani head upstairs to brief his boss.
 The news media gathers in the lobby, and a formal announcement is made.